|Compatible with||Cyberpunk 2077 v2.0+, Steam / GoG / EGS versions|

 When you disable the camera again, the saved states are lost.
 If you want to preserve game states after you disabled the camera (e.g. you want to move the character a bit, and then enable the camera again), use a camera path and add the camera states you want to save as nodes.
 Camera paths are preserved after you disable the camera.

 CyberLit is a custom lighting mod, originally created by Hatti and improved and extended by Otis_Inf.
-It's part of the photomode mod for Cyberpunk 2077 and allows you to create in-game lights.
-To get started, open the Cyberlit window by pressing the assigned key, which is by default F2.
-You can change this in the Keybindings tab
+It allows you to create in-game lights.

 When you've opened the main Cyberlit window with the assigned key, you'll see the window below: